gtk-rs/rustdoc-comments/gtk/vendor.md

 A positive value on success, 0 if an error occurred
 <!-- trait BuilderExt::fn connect_signals -->
-This method is a simpler variation of `BuilderExt::connect_signals_full`.
+This method is a simpler variation of `Builder::connect_signals_full`.
 It uses symbols explicitly added to `self` with prior calls to `BuilderExt::add_callback_symbol`.
 In the case that symbols are not explicitly added; it uses `gmodule::Module`’s introspective features (by opening the module `None`)